All The Presidents Then

 So far, this has been the episode that is the most familiar to me.
 My notes are very short because I needed very few reminds since a majority of the sketches were already in my head.
 I just have words like, Bees, Belushi Beethoven!!!, LAND SHARK, this already aired on episode 1, Beethoven again!!!, and Muppets!!!
 The only sketches that escaped my mind were the sketches the sketches that straddled the line between a musical performance and a sketch.

-When it comes to presidents, they're stuck in a timeline and unless you live along with them it's almost impossible to truly understand what it's like living under their reign.
-Sure you can go back and read the history books but you're only going to get the highlight and the lowlight but these books will never be able to capture the feeling of the day to day annoyances and small news that's not worth archiving.
+When it comes to presidents, they're stuck in a timeline, and unless you live along with them, it's almost impossible to truly understand what it's like living under their reign.
+Sure you can go back and read the history books, but you're only going to get the highlights, and the lowlights and these books will never be able to capture the feeling of the day to day annoyances and small news that's not worth archiving.
 It's these little things that can fuel the fire for hate that can't really be passed on.

 Take the person I mentioned up above, the one living 30 years in the future watching That's My Bush.
-Again he was born with three months of Bush in office, he'll have no memory of Obama's first term and barely remember the last Trump will be the president during their high school years and where he drains the swamp or adds more mud his election alone will be distracting enough to soften both Bush's and Obama's flaw, keeping in mind we are now 20 years out if Trump manages to win two terms.
+Again he was born with three months of Bush in office.
+He'll have no memory of Obama's first term and barely remember the second term.
+Trump will be the president during their high school years and where he drains the swamp or adds more mud his election alone will be distracting enough to soften both Bush's and Obama's flaw, keeping in mind we are now 20 years out if Trump manages to win two terms.

-By this time history will probably have nailed down whether Bush is a Nixon of a Ford, meaning, either the conspiracies of him stealing the election and possible involvement or knowledge of 9/11 will keep him in the Nixon camp or he will be cleared by time and end up the idiot that landed in a bad situation making him a one-note joke like Ford.
-Either way, he'll eventual be nothing more than an answer to a quiz after a certain amount of time.
+By this time history will probably have nailed down whether Bush is a Nixon of a Ford.
+Meaning, either the conspiracies of him stealing the election and possible involvement or knowledge of 9/11 will keep him in the Nixon camp, or he will be cleared by time and end up the idiot that landed in a bad situation making him a one-note joke like Ford.
+Either way, he'll eventually be nothing more than an answer to a quiz after a certain amount of time.

-I'm not fully sure if I fit the point that I set out to make but I think I did end up somewhere.
+I'm not entirely sure if I fit the point that I set out to make, but I think I did end up somewhere.
 I just find it interesting that the cast at the time of these airings were about 20 years younger than me and are now about 20 years older than me.
-Meanwhile, the new cast of SNL is about twenty years younger than me and the generation of the old cast is now running the world so I can't help but try to work through in my head why things don't just seem to change.
+Meanwhile, the new cast of SNL is about twenty years younger than me, and the generation of the old cast is now running the world so I can't help but try to work through in my head why things don't just seem to change.

 Speaking of change, it's time to change the subject and jump into...